lacklustr-coder/APSoft-Web-Scanner-v2/README.md

 ### memory management
 we`ve added memory management to avoid lack of memory in your system

+### dork generator
+you can generate dorks and save them very fast with your custom configurations and keywords. valid configuration format should contain **{DORK}** that will be replaced with each keyword in dork generation process

 ## updates list (all)
 - new threading system based on microsoft task
 - using linq technology